zeroasterisk/MeteorRider/README.md

 An approach for integrating PhoneGap/Cordova + Meteor (telling PhoneGap where to get content from, letting Meteor hijack your PhoneGap app's HTML/CSS/JS)

+NOTE: This is perhaps the "simplest" approach as of right now... but I have noticed when using PhoneGap plugins some complications with this approach and am in fact using the "iframe" appraoch from @raix for larger projects.

+For more info, "a comparison of approaches":http://zeroasterisk.com/2013/08/22/meteor-phonegapcordova-roundup-fall-2013/

+That said, this remains a very fast and simple approach - keeping it an option makes sense.

 Installation / Usage
 --------------